haydendonald/Better-Port/README.md

 However, this project does add some extra functionality:

 ### Extra methods
-* `stopChecker()`: Will stop the checking process
-* `startChecker()`: Will start the checking process
-* `isConnected(): boolean`: Is the port currently connected?
 * `openPort(): Promise<void>`: Will open the port and start the checker if required
 * `closePort(): Promise<void>`: Will close the port and stop the checker

 ### Extra Options
 * `BetterSerialPortOptions.keepOpen: boolean`: Should the port be kept open?
-* `BetterSerialPortOptions.checkerIntervalMS: number`: How often should we check the port?
-Default is 1000ms
+* `BetterSerialPortOptions.disconnectTimeoutMS: number | boolean`: How often should we check the port?
+Set this to `false` to disable the checker
-* `BetterSerialPortOptions.closePortOnError: boolean`: Should the port be closed if an error happens
-* `assumeDisconnectMS: number`: How many ms to allow between received messages before assuming a disconnect.
-Useful for heartbeat messages from the device to detect disconnections

 # Example
 ```javascript